 Oh I was not drawn to it at all!
 A friend operated a quilting shop and kept asking me to do a beginners class.
 To finally stop her harassing me after about 6 months I agreed to give it a go, on the proviso that I wouldn't have to do any hand quilting - I just didn't have the time.
 As it turned out I loved the classes and managed to escape the hand stitching!
 That was about 20 years ago, and since then i've been hooked.

+2. Has your style evolved much?
+I started as classic traditional patchworker and have crossed over to the Art Quilting world.
+I love that anything goes, you have open reign with fabric choice and it really allows you to be free flowing with your ideas.
 Many of the fabrics I use in my work now are hand dyed or sun printed to achieve colours and textures that cannot be found in stores.
 I am exploring the use of silk and satin fabrics, beads and fibers to further add texture to my art.
 I also enjoy three dimensional work and will create more of that this year, it's the only hand work I do, however I find it quite relaxing.

 Red work traditional quilt